dmy/elm-doc-preview/README.md

 Application documentation is
 [not yet supported by Elm](https://github.com/elm/compiler/issues/835#issuecomment-440080525), so `elm-doc-preview` will generate a package from the application with the same modules and build the documentation from it.
-There are three consequences:
+There are two consequences:
-1. The `elm` command needs to be globally available to be able to build the fake package documentation in a temporary directory.
-2. You have to define an `elm-application.json` file if you want to customize the application **name**, **summary**, **version** or **exposed-modules** that are included in the documentation.
+1. You have to define an `elm-application.json` file if you want to customize the application **name**, **summary**, **version** or **exposed-modules** that are included in the documentation.
-3. The application ports will be stubbed with fake versions as ports are forbidden in packages.
+2. The application ports will be stubbed with fake versions as ports are forbidden in packages.
 This means that ports will appear as normal functions in the documentation.
 Also currently, this requires ports declarations to be on one line, if this is an issue for you, please open a bug.